Mercury contamination in Grassy Narrows: 1970s

 In the 1970s, the Medical Service Branch of Health Canada—the agency responsible for Canada's national health policy—undertook yearly biomarker testing of blood and hair for Hg of all 657 Registered members of the Grassy Narrows First Nation.
 This was part of a larger study of First Nations and Inuit who continued to live a traditional subsistence lifestyle by hunting, fishing and gathering.
 This placed them at higher possibility of risk of exposure to "contaminants, such as methylmercury MeHg, which bioaccumulate in aquatic ecosystems."

 A 1973 study found that from 1962 to 1969, between 9000 kg and 11000 kg of mercury was discharged into the river system.
 The Ontario provincial government—under the leadership of then Premier John Robarts (1917–1982) whose term lasted from November 8, 1961 to March 1, 1971—served Dryden Chemical Company with an ordinance on March 26, 1970 "ordering the company to cease dumping mercury into the English-Wabigoon river system".
 Since the 1971 ordinance only mentioned direct dumping into the river, airborne mercury emissions continued until October 1975.
 Dryden Chemical ceased operations in 1976.
 Even though discharges were controlled after 1970, by 1973, the Hg concentrations in fish were "10 times above the legal limit for human consumption."

 In 1975, Kumamoto University's Masazumi Harada conducted analyses of hair specimens from Grassy Narrows.
 Harada found that 87 Grassy Narrows residents were over the safe limit of 100 ppb, with 61 samples "in the 100–199 ppb range and 26 exceeding 200 ppb."
 He reported that the levels were "more than three times the Health Canada limit in Grassy Narrows and seven times the limit in nearby Whitedog".
-Harada returned to do more testing 2004, and found that "all of the people who had tested over the limit were dead."
+Harada returned to do more testing in 2004, and found that "all of the people who had tested over the limit were dead."
 In response to these tests, Leo Bernier, who was the Ontario Minister of Natural Resources in 1975, said on CBC's As It Happens that there were "no real damages" to the First Nations of the Grassy Narrows and White Dog areas and that the federal authorities had verified that.
 The Center for Minamata Studies in Japan continued to chronicle Minamata disease at Grassy Narrows for decades.
 According to the New York Times, the centres director, Masanori Hanada, could not understand why in 2014—decades after the mercury discharge—an estimated 90% of Grassy Narrows residents, including newborns, had "symptoms of mercury poisoning".
 Symptoms included "numbness in the extremities, tremors, memory loss, tunnel vision, birth defects."